Important Questions When Searching For A Horse Boarding Facility – Part 2

 - How long are the stalled horses allowed outside each day?
 Every horse needs some time outside either in a run, paddock or pasture.
 Horses need daily exercise and they should be allowed to free graze for a few hours each day.
 This makes for a healthier, happier horse.

-- How many horses are turned out on each pasture?
-You want to make sure that the pastures are not over grazed.
+that the pastures are not over grazed.
 Depending on the condition of the pasture, a lush green pasture could support 1 horse per 1½ – 2 acres.
-If there are more, the pasture should be supplemented with hay.
+If there are more, the pasture should be supplemented with hay. - Are the horses pastured according to gender?
+Some barns will have their pastures designated as mare or gelding pastures.

 - What type of grain and hay are used?
 If the feed is not the same as you use, bring enough feed for your horse for a minimum of 1 week of feedings.
 This can be mixed with the new feed and transition your horse slowly to the new feed.